The Western Isles of Scotland

 Day 6 - North to Harris

 We take a scenic drive across both Uist islands this morning to Berneray for the Sound of Harris ferry over to Leverburgh.
-En route, we visit the Kildonan Heritage Centre.
-Once on Harris, we journey around the west coast of the isle – famed for its spectacular beaches and wildflower 'machair' habitats – to Tarbert where we have a 2-night stay.
+Once on Harris, we journey around the west coast of the isle - famed for its spectacular beaches and wildflower 'machair' habitats - before continuing to Tarbert and then Lewis for a 2-night stay.

 Day 7 - Historical Lewis